ansys/pyansys-tools-report/README.md

     rep = pyansys_report.Report()
 ```

-Refer to the [docs](https://reportdocs.pyansys.com/) to see the details of the module.
+Refer to the [online documentation](https://reportdocs.pyansys.com/) to see the details of the module.

 ## Installation